-Different areas of the sculptures were investigated, after a first visual inspection.
-The areas were selected on the basis of the exposure conditions and colour of the corrosion patina.
+Different areas of the sculptures were investigated after a first visual inspection.
+The areas were selected on the basis of the exposure conditions and the colour of the corrosion patina.
 Some of the corrosion patinas under study are shown in Figure 2.
-As it is possible to observe, black (g), light green (f), light blue-green (a, b, e), bright dark-green (h), green (c) and blue (d) corrosion patinas are present on the sculpture surface.
-The ones indicated as a), b) and e) were detected on the sculptures base, while the patinas labelled as c), d), f), g) were mainly found on unsheltered surfaces, as the side of the sculptures.
-Finally, the area indicated as h) has the characteristic aspect of patinas present in unsheltered parts.
+As can be observed, black (g), light green (f), light blue-green (a, b, e), bright dark-green (h), green (c) and blue (d) corrosion patinas are present on the sculptures’ surfaces.
+Those indicated as a), b) and e) were detected on the bases of the sculptures, while the patinas labelled as c), d), f) and g) were mainly found on unsheltered surfaces, such as the side of the sculptures.
+Finally, the area indicated as h) has the aspect characteristic of patinas present on unsheltered surfaces.

-Hereinafter, analysis points on the “Cavaliere” sculpture will be labelled as “CAV”, on “Miracolo - Composizione” as “MIR” and on “Due forme o due ombre n°2” as “DUE”.
-Then, all measurements will be discriminated according to the position on the artworks: those performed on the base, will be labelled as “_B”, on lateral unsheltered points as “_U” and on sheltered points as “_S”.
-Finally, the single measurement will be identified adding a 2-digit sequential number.
+Hereinafter, the analysis points on the ‘Cavaliere’ sculpture will be labelled as ‘CAV’, on ‘Miracolo - Composizione’ as ‘MIR’ and on ‘Due forme o due ombre n°2’ as ‘DUE’.
+In addition, all measurements will be identified according to their position on the artworks: those performed on the base will be labelled as ‘_B’, on the lateral unsheltered points as ‘_U’ and on sheltered points as ‘_S’.
+Finally, the single measurement will be identified by adding a two-digit sequential number.

 Multi-analytical investigation

-In order to characterize the corrosion processes that are affecting the bronze sculptures, to identify the corrosion products and assess the overall conservation state, an in situ multi-analytical and non-invasive approach was adopted.
-Indeed, the artworks cannot be moved and techniques that require sampling are not suitable for artefacts with an artistic value.
+In order to characterise the corrosion processes that are affecting the bronze sculptures, identify the corrosion products and assess the overall conservation state, an in-situ multi-analytical and non-invasive approach was adopted.
+Indeed, the artworks cannot be moved, and techniques that require sampling are not suitable for artefacts with an artistic value.

-Firstly, a 3D photogrammetry survey was carried out to create a complete documentation of the artworks.
-Eventually, chemical and microstructural features of the corrosion patinas were characterised by means of X-Ray fluorescence (XRF) and Raman Spectroscopy (RS).
-Finally, the conservation state of the bronze sculptures was investigated using Electrochemical Impedance Spectroscopy (EIS) in order to assess the stability and the protective capability of the corrosion patinas grown on the artefact surface.
+First, a 3D photogrammetry survey was carried out to create a complete set of documentation for the artworks.
+The chemical and microstructural features of the corrosion patinas were then characterised by means of XRF and RS.
+Finally, the conservation state of the bronze sculptures was investigated using EIS in order to assess the stability and the protective capability of the corrosion patinas on the artefact’s surface.